 Economic Census data is used for a variety of purposes: locating business markets, developing economic policy, evaluating the growth of specific industries, and assisting local businesses.

-The Economic Census may show that the health care industry is booming, for instance—hiring more doctors, nurses, and other health-care professionals.
+The Economic Census may show the health care industry is booming, for instance—hiring more doctors, nurses, and other health-care professionals.
 The manufacturing sector, however, may be slowing.
 These data influence where the government invests in research and job-training facilities.

 The Economic Census assesses the strengths and weaknesses of the U.S. economy and provides data that is used to diversify and strengthen business development throughout the country.